NCERT textbook controversies: Saffronisation 2002 to 2003

 In 2002, under the NDA government spearheaded by the Bharatiya Janata Party (BJP), the government made an attempt at changing the NCERT school textbooks through a new National Curriculum Framework.
 Liberal historians raised objections to the new curriculum, claiming "saffronisation" of education by allegedly raising the profile of Hindutva cultural norms, views and historical personalities in school textbooks.
 The BJP opined that their only goal was to overhaul the stagnant and saturated institutions like NCERT and free them from the alleged dynastic control and hegemony of the Indian National Congress and the Communists.
 Party members also opined that their goal was not to promote sectarianism, but to present a more accurate picture of Indian history and Indian culture (such as Vedic science), which they said was being downplayed by the left-wing ideologues.

 The NCERT removed many parts of the old History textbooks without asking the authors.
-In Ancient Indian History, the NCERT deleted (i) references to beef-eating and cattle sacrifice; (ii) a critical evaluation of the Puranic and the epic traditions in the light of archaeological and epigraphic testimony, with reference to the antiquity of Ayodhya and the origin of Krishna worship in Mathura; (iii) the explanation of Brahminical hostility towards Ashoka despite his policy of religious tolerance; (iv) the exploitative and ideological aspects of the caste system; and (v) the entire early life of Vardhamana Mahavira.
+In Ancient Indian History, the NCERT deleted references to beef-eating and cattle sacrifice; a critical evaluation of the Puranic and the epic traditions in the light of archaeological and epigraphic testimony, with reference to the antiquity of Ayodhya and the origin of Krishna worship in Mathura; the explanation of Brahminical hostility towards Ashoka despite his policy of religious tolerance; the exploitative and ideological aspects of the caste system; and the entire early life of Vardhamana Mahavira.
 In Medieval Indian History, they removed the allegedly dishonourable discussion on the execution of Guru Tegh Bahadur.
 In Modern Indian History, they deleted a one-line reference to the plundering activities of the Jat rulers of Bharatpur because it was thought noxious.
 The government claimed that these deletions were to respect the sentiments of Hindus, Sikhs, Jains, Dalits, and Muslims.
 However, there were no official explanations given, and many people believed it was a political decision to avoid mentioning uncomfortable facts about India's past.

 In 2003, the NCERT launched new history textbooks for Classes VI, IX, and XI.
 They were authored by Professor Makkhan Lal for Class VI (unit II of India and the World: Social Sciences Book for Class VI) and for Class XI (Ancient India), and by Professor Hari Om for Class IX (Contemporary India).
 The syllabus was changed, and new chapters were added, like the "Evolution of Upanishadic Philosophy".
 The chapter on "Six Schools of Philosophy" was made a topic under the chapter "Jainism and Buddhism".
 The books gave more importance to Hindu culture and beliefs while giving very little space to Buddhism, Jainism, and actions of Muslim rulers.
 The new textbooks claimed to promote scientific temper, critical thinking, and authentic knowledge, but were criticised for reflecting a political and ideological agenda by carefully selecting what to include and what to remove.